devcurmudgeon/dc-pelican/content/2017-07-10-people-vs-processes-vs-tools.md

 author: devcurmudgeon
 date: 2017/07/10

-I was recently given a demo of some widely-specified software for handling _requirements management_.
+I recently attended a demo of a software tool for _requirements management_.
 After a few minutes showing the menus and screens, the demo became a presentation of a slide deck _about_ the software.

 It turned out that the engineer demonstrating the tool does not use it himself.
 His weapon of choice for requirements management is ** a spreadsheet! **